COLUMN-Bakken oil producers need $55 to keep production steady: Kemp

 the department.

-million barrels per day (b/d) by the start of July 2015, and
+barrels per day (b/d) by the start of July 2015, and then

 2017.